BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Projects/NeuroBaton/index.md

 Here's how it works:

 ### Muscle Power for Tempo:
-We'll use an EMG (electromyogram) connected to your hand muscles, as detailed in the Human SpikerBox documentation under EMG.
+We'll use an EMG (electromyogram) connected to your hand muscles.
 When you flex your muscles, it sends a signal to the EMG variable, allowing you to control the tempo of the music.

 ![image](https://github.com/BackyardBrains/docs.backyardbrains.com/assets/117298723/c18121f9-56c7-4cfd-9bd4-7ce0d96f1818)

+For more information on how to connect the NeuroBit to your muscles, see [Getting Started with Block](https://docs.backyardbrains.com/Engineering/NeuroBit/Block/) under "Connecting Muscles to Read an EMG Signal"

 ### Motion for Volume: